We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Additionally, those on medication for thyroid disease should be careful when taking ashwagandha, as it may potentially increase thyroid hormone levels in some people.

 It may also decrease blood sugar and blood pressure levels, so medication dosages may need to be adjusted if you take it.

 It’s offered by several supplement manufacturers and available from various retailers, including health food stores and vitamin shops.

 Summary Although ashwagandha is safe for most people, certain individuals shouldn't use it unless authorized by their doctor.
-The recommended dosage is 450–500 mg once or twice per day.
+Standardized root extract is commonly taken in 450–500 mg capsules once or twice per day.

 Ashwagandha is a traditional medicinal herb with multiple health benefits.

 Supplementing with ashwagandha may be an easy and effective way to improve your health and quality of life.